 [Section 41A inserted by No. 20 of 2002 s.
 132.]

-42. Initiation of bargaining for industrial agreement
+42. Bargaining for industrial agreement, initiating

 (1) Bargaining for an industrial agreement may be initiated by an organisation or association of employees, an employer or an organisation or association of employers giving to an intended party to the agreement a written notice that complies with subsection (3).